 - 6.1 These additional elements relate to the following elements: - Bonuses or Performance Related Pay - Charges, Fees or Allowances - Benefits in Kind - Any increase or enhancement to the pension entitlement as a result of the resolution of the Authority - Any amounts payable by the Authority to the Chief Fire Officer on the Chief Fire Officer ceasing to hold office other than amounts that may be payable by virtue of any enactment. - The Chief Fire Officer does not receive any additional bonuses, performance related pay, charges, fees or allowances.
-As a Brigade Manager, the Chief Fire Officer has an operational requirement for a lease vehicle and this is in accordance with the Service Contract Car Hire Scheme.
-The benefit-in-kind attributable to the private usage of this Service car was £1,742 for 2012-13.
-This has reduced to £1,325 for 2013-14.
-The figure for 2014-15 will not be available until after 31 March 2015. - In relation to the pension entitlement, the Chief Fire Officer is eligible to be a member of the Firefighters' Pension Scheme.
-All members of this pension scheme (which is closed to new members) can retire on reaching age 50 provided they have at least 25 years' service.
+As a Brigade Manager, the Chief Fire Officer has an operational requirement for a vehicle and this is in accordance with the Authority's Contract Car Hire Scheme.
+The benefit-in-kind attributable to the Chief Fire Officer for the private usage of this Service car was £5,001 for 2016/17.
+The figure for 2017/18 will not be available until after 31 March 2018.

+- In relation to the pension entitlement, the Chief Fire Officer is eligible to be a member of the Firefighters' Pension Scheme.
+All members of this pension scheme (which is closed to new members) can retire on reaching age 50, provided they have at least 25 years' service.
 The maximum pension entitlement that a member of the pension scheme can accrue is 30 years' service.
 Chief Fire Officers appointed before 2006 are required to seek approval to retire at age 50 whilst those appointed after 2006 do not.
 All other members of the pension scheme are not required to obtain such approval.
 This requirement for Chief Fire Officers to have to seek approval has been recognised nationally as being potentially discriminatory on the grounds of age but can be overcome by agreement with the Authority to permit retirement from age 50.
-The Authority has previously given approval for the Chief Fire Officer to retire at age 50 and there are no additional financial implications to the Authority associated with this decision. - 6.4 Should the Chief Fire Officer cease to hold his post then the notice period from either the employee or employer is three months.
+The Authority has previously given approval for the Chief Fire Officer to retire at age 50 and there are no additional financial implications to the Authority associated with this decision. - Should the Chief Fire Officer cease to hold his post then the notice period from either the employee or employer is three months.
 There are no additional elements relating to the Chief Fire Officer ceasing to hold this post other than those covered under any other enactments.